 We benefit from all the help that is offered and love the companionship of sharing the journey with like minded folk or those just beginning on the path of sustainable life style.

 We expect four hours work a day for five days a week.
 Our helpers have stayed from a minimum of one month to a maximum of three months, and some leave for a beach break, and then come back.

-Work includes maintaining gardens and forest; weeding, digging, mulching and planting; experimenting with food we grow (like green paw paw with couscous; juice-extracted from green star fruit as an electrolyte; yakon syrup as a diabetic safe sweetener; preserves like lime/chilli/ginger pickle, and grapefruit marmalade; building maintenance; rainforest regeneration; collecting composting materials such as cardboard and newspaper from town and cow poo from a nearby dairy (where we can buy raw milk).
+Work includes maintaining gardens and forest; weeding, digging, mulching and planting; experimenting with food we grow (like green paw paw with couscous; juice-extracted from green star fruit as an electrolyte; yakon syrup as a diabetic safe sweetener; preserves like lime/chilli/ginger pickle, and grapefruit marmalade) building maintenance; rainforest regeneration; collecting composting materials such as cow poo from a nearby dairy (where we can buy raw milk).
 This is for our large hot-compost bins.
 We spread the compost over the fruit trees and into the vegie garden, thus building soil depth.

-We are building a koala corridor through the back of our property up against the steep slopes of Nightcap National Park.
+We maintain a koala corridor through the back of our property up against the steep slopes of Nightcap National Park.
 Each koala requires a large number of special trees for a year's supply of leaf tips.
 During the mating season they are noisy but mostly they are out of sight.

 Please bring old clothes, boots and wet weather gear as we carry only a few spares.
 We get ours from one of five charity shops in Mullumbimby!

 FOOD & ACCOMMODATION

-Accommodation is a detached sunny self-contained bungalow a short distance from the main house.
-It is a retreat space, which overlooks one of the orchards with glorious views into the valley below.
+Accommodation is a detached sunny self-contained bungalow close to the main house.
+It is a retreat space that overlooks one of the orchards with glorious views into the valley below.
 You can sit out on the deck and watch the sunrise through the mountain mist, listening to the morning chorus of birds.

 The kitchen has a water filter, fridge, electric frypan and a hot plate, a microwave and a small griller oven, plenty of pans, cutlery and crockery.
 We provide all food for your self-catering.
 You tell us what you like to eat and we will endeavour to provide it.
 (If you love cooking we will love eating with you.)